 The most commonly used IQ test today is a variation of the Wechsler Adult Intelligence Scale (WAIS).
 The latest revision of the test, known as WAIS-IV, is made of 10 subtests and 5 supplemental tests, which score an individual in four major areas of intelligence: a Verbal Comprehension Scale, a Perceptual Reasoning Scale, a Working Memory Scale, and a Processing Speed Scale.
 These four index scores are combined into the Full-Scale IQ score, or what people generally recognize as the ‘IQ score’.

-So what’s Einstein IQ?
+So what was Einstein’s IQ?
 Just gimme an estimate

-But as evidence amassed that IQ scores forecast success in all areas of life (romantic relationships, career, socioeconomic status, health and life expectancy), psychologists have found it useful to devise methods and tools that allow them to gauge a person’s IQ without a formal test.
+But as evidence amassed that IQ scores forecast success in all areas of life, such as romantic relationships, career, socioeconomic status, health, and life expectancy, psychologists have found it useful to devise methods and tools that allow them to gauge a person’s IQ without a formal test.
 This can only work on public figures who have left an extensive record of their behavior, speeches, or scholarly works.

 In fact, there are IQ estimates for hundreds of historical figures, such as Charles Dickens, Galileo Galilei, or Ludwig van Beethoven, all based upon records of their youthful traits, other people’s assessments of their lives, routines, and manner of thought, and achievements.

 Jonathan Wai, assistant professor of education policy and psychology at the University of Arkansas, points to Einstein’s famous thought experiment, in which he visually imagines chasing after a light beam (eventually leading to his formulation of special relativity), as confirmation of a high IQ score.
 According to Einstein’s own Autobiographical Notes, his thought experiment, which he devised at age 16, was like this: